kylenod/ITFDN-Mod07/docs/index.md

 # Pickling and Exception Handling in Python

 ## Introduction
 This paper documents the process of creating a Python script that demonstrates pickling and structured error-handling.
 The product of this week’s assignment is a simple program, Assignment07.py, that lets dog-oriented businesses manage their database of dog clients.
-Topics covered in this assignment include binary files and Exceptions, which were part of week 7’s lessons.
+Topics covered in this assignment include binary files and exceptions.
 Additionally, the paper discusses online resources that were used for this assignment.

 ## Writing the Script
+Assignment07.py was created from scratch in PyCharm.
+Although it did not have a starting template, the structure of the script and several of its custom functions were based on previous assignments.
+As a first step, I created a new Python project in the Assignment07 directory and updated the header for this project (Figure 1).

 ![Screenshot of new script in PyCharm](https://raw.githubusercontent.com/kylenod/ITFDN-Mod07/master/Images/Picture1.png "Screenshot of Script in PyCharm")
 Figure 1.
 Screenshot of Script in PyCharm

+This program is designed to be used by dog-oriented businesses, such as groomers, dog-walkers and boarders.
+When users launch the program, they can select one of the following options to help manage their dog database:
+1)	View a list of their clients by name
+2)	Add a new client
+3)	Search information for a specific client
+4)	Save new data to their database
+5)	Exit the program

 ### Script Overview
+The script has three main sections – data, processing and presentation.

+The data layer declares objects that are used by the program (Figure 2).
 ![Data Section of Script](https://raw.githubusercontent.com/kylenod/ITFDN-Mod07/master/Images/Picture2.png "Data Section of Script")
 Figure 2.
 Data Section of Script

+The processing section includes custom functions for processing, input/output function and custom exception classes (Figure 3-5).
 ![Processing Functions](https://raw.githubusercontent.com/kylenod/ITFDN-Mod07/master/Images/Picture3.png "Processing Functions")
 Figure 3.
 Processing Functions